menialfob/avr-deq-volume-control/README.md

 Make sure you have the following:

+- Python 3.10 or higher (if not using docker)
 - Completed A1 EVO Nexus and generated an .ady file
 - A Marantz or Denon receiver
 - The IP address of the receiver (Found in Network -> Information on the receiver menu or in Windows -> View Network Devices & Computers -> Select your receiver -> Properties)